 Enjoy experiences in exotic locations.
 Leave your things in storage, throw them in the garbage or give ‘em to folks who’d use ‘em.
 Pack light.
 Travel light.
 Coast through your travels mentally and physically.

 I can only share my intimately personal experience as a travel blogger; doing anything otherwise is tantamount to lying to you.
+This question from Lisa inspired me to write these tips for travel bloggers today.

 My wife and I never purchased travelers’ health insurance because we do not fear getting sick abroad.
 We do not fear getting sick abroad because all bodily sickness begins in the mind and we’ve spent many 1000s of hours mastering our minds through: